Press

 What Is the M12 Connector?

 Besides, due to their compact size, high versatility, and resistance to environmental factors (such as vibration, dust, and moisture), these connectors are designed for a wide range of industrial applications and ensure safe operation.
 They also provide easy installation and built-in shielding against disruptive EMI/RFI signals, ideal for the current industrial setting.
-Common use cases include factory automation, industrial internet of things (IIoT) system, sensor connections, and Ethernet networks.
+Common use cases include factory automation, industrial internet of things (IIoT) systems, sensor connections, Ethernet networks, and 5G infrastructures.

 Understanding M12 Connection: M12 Connector Codes and Pin Layout Types